Suvra03/DailyPrograms/README.md

-# DailyPrograms
+In this repository, I will consistently update tricky coding questions commonly asked in various technical interviews.
+My focus is on gaining a deeper understanding of algorithms, data structures, and optimization techniques, while enhancing my problem-solving skills through consistent practice.
+By tackling these challenges daily, My aim is to not only improve my coding proficiency but also build confidence in handling complex interview scenarios.
+This journey is a crucial part of my preparation for upcoming placements and technical interviews, helping me stay on track and continually refine my approach to problem-solving.
-This daily practice programs will be the part of my journey to prepare thoroughly for upcoming placements and technical interviews.
+Subhra Kinkar (Date: 15/10/2024)